ilpropheta/ilpropheta.github.io/README.md

 - learn new algorithms, data structures and coding patterns
 - experiment with programming languages and paradigms they are not fluent with

-In 2016, I started Coding Gym in Modena and since 2018 I have been working to bring it in other cities by founding a community of "trainers".
+In 2016, I started Coding Gym in Modena and since 2018 I have been working to bring it in other cities by founding and leading a community of "trainers".
 Currently, Coding Gym is active in Modena, Rome, Milan, Turn, Padua, Bari and Barcelona.

-The [Coding Gym website](https://coding-gym.org) contains more details, next and past events, and pictures.
+[The official website](https://coding-gym.org) contains more details, next and past events, and pictures.

 # Popular posts